Morwenn/cpp-fold/README.md

 };
 ```

-Here, `identity_element` is a trait class that represents the identity
+Here, `identity_element` is a trait class which represents the identity
 element for the given binary operation.
 It is specialized for built-in
 types so that the following code works: